-In addition to skipping meals, when we are short on time, we often opt for meals that are quick, easy and highly processed.
+In addition, when we are short on time, we often opt for meals that are quick, easy and highly processed.
 We don’t have time to make something ourselves, so we grab a packaged snack from a vending machine or stop in the fast food drive-through on our way home.
 Then we eat our food while doing another task, like working or driving.
-This lack of awareness while eating coupled with the low nutrient density of most highly processed foods, leaves us feeling unsatisfied and likely to crave more, high carb, calorie and sugar foods later in the day.
+This lack of awareness while eating coupled with the low nutrient density of most ultra-processed foods, leaves us feeling unsatisfied and likely to crave more ultra-processed foods later in the day.

 WHAT TO DO

 Stress that lasts an extended period of time can really take a toll on our nervous system.
 Dr. Robitaille says that when we are stressed, our brains are literally under pressure – and one of the easiest ways to bring relief is to eat.
 When we eat high-fat and/or high-sugar foods, our brain actually releases dopamine, and that spike in dopamine can provide temporary happiness, alertness and motivation.
 But once the dopamine wears off, our brain wants those feelings back so it sends craving signals in the hope that we’ll eat more and spike dopamine levels again.
-This creates a dangerous cycle that can be detrimental to our waistline.
+This creates a dangerous cycle that can lead to weight gain.

 WHAT TO DO

 The good news, according to Dr. Robitaille, is that food isn’t the only way to relieve the stress in our brains.
-Exercise, he says, has the same effects, not to mention a host of other positive health benefits.
-It might seem counterintuitive to schedule time for exercise when your schedule is already jam-packed, but intentionally moving your body for as little as ten minutes a day will actually lead to a better mood and more productivity.
-Write exercise into your calendar and treat it like you would any other important appointment.
+Exercise has the same effects, not to mention a host of other positive health benefits.
+It might seem counterintuitive to schedule time for exercise when your schedule is already jam-packed, but intentionally moving your body for as little as ten minutes a day can actually lead to a better mood and more productivity.
+Put exercise in your calendar and treat it like you would any other important appointment.
 Once you get into the habit of making exercise a priority, you’ll be surprised at how great you become at fitting it into your busy daily routine – and how much better you feel because of it.

 Problem #3: Stress can affect our sleep.

 When we live with chronic stress, our brain, like our bodies, is working overtime- so much so that it can be really hard to “shut it off” at night.
 We stay up late, watching TV or scrolling through our phones in an attempt to decompress.
-According to Dr. Robitaille, decline in sleep disrupts the mechanisms of weight control in our bodies.
-Not only that, but when we are awake longer, we have more time to eat.
+According to Dr. Robitaille, less sleep disrupts the mechanisms of weight control in our bodies.
+In addition, when we are awake longer, we have more time to eat.
 Instead of recharging our brains and bodies with sleep, we do so with food.
-We snack in front of the T.V, we mindlessly munch a bag of chips or become unable to resist a dessert (or two!).
-The disruption in our body’s ability to regulate weight coupled with the extra calories is the perfect recipe for weight gain- and that’s really why sleep is so important, says Dr. Robitaille.
+The disruption in our body’s ability to regulate weight coupled with the extra calories is the perfect recipe for weight gain- and that’s another reason why getting enough sleep is so important, says Dr. Robitaille.

 To learn more about healthy ways to reduce stress, click here.